undefinedDarkness/ricing-guide/src/how-to-rice-thing.md

 If the version in your package repositories has the features you want, I'd suggest you use that instead.

+===This is out of date, Picom master now includes many of these features, It is recommended to reference it's documentation===

 #### I just want transparency and or shadow
 You're in luck, lots of choice for you.
 You can use `picom` / `xcompmgr` / `compton`, anything you want and generally it'll just work™